Short on time? Our top pick is the Breville BDC650BSS Grind Control Coffee Maker.

-For a drip coffee maker, medium to fine grind settings are the most important, and the ones you should look for in a machine.
+For a drip coffee maker, medium-fine grind settings are the most important, and the ones you should look for in a machine.

-Not a lot of things can make a morning like freshly brewed coffee.
+Not a lot of things can make a morning as freshly brewed coffee.
 But grinding and brewing coffee fresh can take some time, which you don’t always have in the morning.

 You can set the timer, and the next day you’ll have your coffee freshly brewed before you’ve even gotten out of bed.